-Common dilemma: Is it possible for two co-founders to be CEO?
+Classic dilemma: Is it possible for two co-founders to be CEO?

 When there are just two co-founders, the term co-CEO might seem appropriate.
 After all, you’re sharing all of the roles, so why not share the CEO role too?
 However, as David Brown of Techstars says in Why Co-CEOs Are a Bad Idea for Early-Stage Startups, Almost Always, having two CEOs can eventually lead to power struggles, stalemates, and conflict.
 Some investors even make choosing a single CEO a requirement for investing.